octolens/devcontentcreators/README.md

 - Social Profiles
 - Estimated reach (across all platforms)

 You can find the directory in a [public AirTable](https://go.crowd.dev/devcontentcreators-repo).
+If you find this directory valuable, please feel free to leave a star! ⭐️

 [![Dev Content Creators](https://github.com/CrowdDotDev/devcontentcreators/assets/41432658/eeda7424-b45f-456c-9809-bdcd9abaa8aa)](https://go.crowd.dev/devcontentcreators-repo)